exakat/exakat/docs/Rules.rst

 ^^^^^^^^^^^

 * Remove the argument and hard code its value inside the method
+* Add the value as default in the method signature, and drop it from the calls
-* Add calls to the method, with various arguments
+* Add calls to the method, with more varied arguments

 +-------------+---------------------------+
 | Short name  | Functions/UselessArgument |